Adron/vision-trax/loe.md

 ### 1.3 Attain a method of automation for retrieval and storage of the videos from Genetec Servers.
 **LOE: 2-3 weeks**

 **Elaboration:** Develop an automated system to securely retrieve video files from Genetec Security Center servers and transfer them to Azure Blob Storage.
-This involves understanding Genetec APIs, implementing secure authentication, and creating a reliable transfer mechanism.
+This involves understanding Genetec APIs, implementing secure authentication (or tooling to manage this), and creating a reliable transfer mechanism.

 **User Stories:**
 - **Story 1.3.1:** Research and document Genetec Security Center API capabilities and authentication methods